joheli/yea13/README.md

 # yea13
-Applies the algorithm described by [**Y**pma **e**t **a**l.
-20**13**](https://www.ncbi.nlm.nih.gov/pubmed/23922835) to identify putative clusters in a surveillance dataset.
+This R-package attempts to implement the algorithm by [**Y**pma **e**t **a**l.
+20**13**](https://www.ncbi.nlm.nih.gov/pubmed/23922835) with the goal of identifying putative clusters in surveillance datasets.

 ## Installation
 Make sure you have [R](https://www.r-project.org/) and package [devtools](https://cran.r-project.org/web/packages/devtools/index.html) installed.
 Then, type `devtools::install_github("joheli/yea13")` to install package ‘yea13’.

 ## Data
-Data provided represent real surveillance data from a microbiology lab with ids, dates of requests, and unit names altered on data protection grounds.
+Data provided (e.g. data frame ‘s_aureus’ and others) represent real surveillance data from a microbiology lab serving a hospital trust with ids, dates of requests, and unit names altered on data protection grounds.

 ## The principle

 Ypma et al. suggest calculating spatial, genetic, and temporal dissimilarities between occurrences and then multiplying them.
-The thus generated 'Ypma dissimilarity' is then used to search for clusters, i.e. cases with unusually low dissimilarities between them.
+The thus generated dissimilarity (henceforth referred to as 'Ypma dissimilarity') is then used to search for clusters, i.e. cases with unusually low dissimilarities between them.

 ### Spatial dissimilarity